13 Vitamins from A to K: How to Get Enough

 Vitamin B9 (Folic acid, Folate)

-Key Function: Vitamin B9 aids in cell division and growth, such as in infancy and pregnancy.
+Key Function: Vitamin B9 aids cell division and growth, such as in infancy and pregnancy.
 It likewise plays a part in the correct development of a child’s nervous system.
-It assists our bodies in creating healthy and balanced red blood cells as well as stopping anemia.
+It assists our bodies in creating healthy and balanced red blood cells and stopping anemia.

 13 Vitamins from A to K vitamin B9

-Source: Leafy veggies like spinach as well as green turnips are a major source of vitamin B9.
-Broccoli, particular fruit juices, and beans (including beans, peas, and lentils) are also great resources of this vitamin and prevails in prepared cereals and bread.
+Source: Leafy veggies like spinach and green turnips are a major source of vitamin B9.
+Broccoli, particular fruit juices, and beans (including beans, peas, and lentils) are also great resources of this vitamin and prevail in prepared cereals and bread.

 Daily Allowance (male/female): 400 µg/400 µg